 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 But can you get auto insurance without having a driver’s license?
-There are some limits to getting affordable auto insurance without a driver’s license for a car if you do not already have insurance, but it can be done if you work with the best auto insurance companies.
+Is it hard to find an insurance company that will cover you?
+There are some limits to getting an affordable auto insurance policy without a motor vehicle, but it can be done if you work with the best auto insurance companies.

 Enter your ZIP code above for a FREE quote today.